 Email email@example.com to RSVP or with questions.

-Our next walk will be at 9 a.m. on February 25 at Rocky Neck State Park.
+Our next walk will be at 4 p.m. on April 23 at Meig’s Point, Hammonasset State Park.
 See you there!

-October 28, 2016 – This fall the Roger Tory Peterson Estuary Center welcomed renowned sea-level researcher Robert Thieler to Old Lyme.
-Although based in Woods Hole, Massachusetts, as a research geologist for the U.S. Geological Survey, Dr. Thieler uses beaches around the world as his living laboratory.
+The Roger Tory Peterson Estuary Center (RTPEC) welcomed renowned, sea-level rise researcher, Robert Thieler, to Old Lyme as one of three featured speakers for the RTPEC Fall Lecture Series.
+Thieler is based out of Woods Hole, Massachusetts, and works as a research geologist for the U.S. Geological Survey, yet beaches of the planet serve as his living laboratory.

 RTPEC Board Member Donates Book Tour Proceeds to Center

-Throughout September, Roger Tory Peterson Estuary Center Board Member Sydney Williams has conducted a regional book tour of his new book, Notes from Old Lyme, Life on the Marsh and Other Essays.
+Roger Tory Peterson Estuary Center (RTPEC) Board Member, Sydney Williams, conducted a regional book tour of his new book, Notes from Old Lyme, Life on the Marsh and Other Essays.
 The book is a collection of essays, many of which touch on observations of the natural world, having lived near the estuary waters for 25 years.
 Williams donated proceeds of the book sales to the Roger Tory Peterson Estuary Center and other groups.

 Dock Proposed for Whalebone Cove Would Threaten Wildlife Habitat

 The coves and marshes of the lower Connecticut River estuary are among the most valuable areas for wildlife in North America.
-The Connecticut Audubon Society opposes a plan to install a new dock in one of those coves, Whalebone Cove, in the Town of Lyme.
+The Connecticut Audubon Society’s Roger Tory Peterson Estuary Center (RTPEC) opposes a plan to install a new dock in one of those coves, Whalebone Cove, in the Town of Lyme.
 Below is our letter, signed by Eleanor Robinson, the director of our Roger Tory Peterson Estuary Center, in Old Lyme. (more…)